pgreaney/oragami-composer/implementation-plan.md

 - **Architecture**: Python backend with FastAPI + Strawberry GraphQL, React frontend with Apollo Client, comprehensive testing (90%+ coverage)
 - **Testing Requirements**: All algorithm calculations must be tested for accuracy, behavioral testing for user workflows, performance testing for 40 concurrent users
 - **Configuration**: Use .env files for all environments, no environment variables during development
-- **Execution Timing**: Daily rebalancing within 10 minutes of market close (15:50-16:00 EST), closer to end time is better
+- **Execution Timing**: Daily evaluation window at 15:50-16:00 EST for all symphonies, with sophisticated rebalancing logic:
+  - **Time-based rebalancing**: Execute on schedule (daily, weekly, monthly, quarterly, yearly)
+  - **Threshold-based rebalancing**: Only execute when portfolio drift exceeds configured corridor width (e.g., 7.5%)
 - **Error Handling**: Algorithm failures result in immediate liquidation to cash positions

 ### Workspace Setup Instructions